inex/ixp-manager-docs-md/docs/install/upgrading.md

 ### Video Tutorial

 We created a video tutorial demonstrating the upgrade process for IXP Manager.
 You can find the [video here](https://www.youtube.com/watch?v=FqsWCudPUak) in our [YouTube channel](https://www.youtube.com/channel/UCeW2fmMTBtE4fnlmg-2-evA).
+We also have a video on upgrading a legacy version (v4.9.3 to v5.7.0) - see [the video here](https://youtu.be/CXTjgRUESAc) and [some further details in this blog post](https://www.barryodonovan.com/2020/09/08/upgrading-legacy-versions-of-ixp-manager).
+As always, [the full catalog of video tutorials is here](https://www.ixpmanager.org/support/tutorials).

 ## Instructions